morepath/morepath/doc/index.rst

 Video intro
 -----------

-Here is a a 25 minute introduction to Morepath at EuroPython 2014:
+Here is a a 25 minute introduction to Morepath, originally given at EuroPython 2014:

 .. raw:: html